FreeCaribou/DrawerLink/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-Also using Tailwind and TypeOrm
+Also using Tailwind and TypeOrm and Mantine

 ## Getting Started